 Advanced courses provide additional rigor and substantially exceed the academic standards approved by the State Board of Education.
-Advanced courses governed by an MOU, institution of higher learning, the Tennessee Department of Education, and/or have additional requirements must adhere to the requirements established under the program.
+Advanced courses governed by a Memorandum of Understanding (MOU), institution of higher learning, the Tennessee Department of Education, and/or have additional requirements must adhere to the requirements established under the program.